An algebraic analysis of the graph modularity: Introduction

 \item If $X$ is a symmetric matrix then its eigenvalues are ordered as $\lambda_1(X)\geq \cdots\geq \lambda_n(X)$, unless otherwise specified.

 \end{itemize}

-We will freely use familiar properties of matrices such as the extremal nature of eigenvalues of symmetric matrices, the interlacing theorem, Weyl's inequalities, and fundamental results in Perron-Frobenius theory, see e.g., \cite{bhatia,Lancaster-Tismenetsky}.
+We will freely use familiar properties of eigenvalues of symmetric matrices, and fundamental results in Perron-Frobenius theory, see e.g., \cite{positive-book,bhatia}.
+For completeness, we recall hereafter some important facts concerning the symmetric eigenvalue problem: \begin{itemize} \item Let $A\in\mathbb{R}^{n\times n}$ be a symmetric matrix and let $Z\in\mathbb{R}^{n\times (n-k)}$ be a matrix with orthonormal columns.
+Then, for all $i = 1,\ldots,n-k$,